Tarab: Musicians known for inducing tarab

 In her performances at times lasting up to five hours, the Egyptian singer Umm Kulthum would repeat a single line or stance over and over, subtly altering the emotive emphasis and intensity and exploring one or various modal scales (maqām), transporting her audiences into the euphoric and ecstatic state of tarab.
 Her exceptional vocal control enabled her to lengthen phrases and subtly vary tone and projection with great artistry.
 She used these abilities to convey the emotional depth of poetic texts, with her listeners experiencing tarab as a "state of rapturous enchantment, where time and self dissolve in the music."
 Through her art, she established the presence of women in classical Arabic music and enriched the longstanding Arab tradition of performing poetry through her performances.

 Referring to the early works of Egyptian musician Mohammed Abdel Wahab, scholars noted that he employed little "spontaneous ornamentation and improvisation", both elements of traditional tarab style during the 20th century.
 Other notable musicians known for inducing tarab through their music are Abdel Halim Hafez, Sayed Darwish, Sabah Fahri, Sabri Mudallal, Wadih El Safi and Fairuz, among many others.

 In religious musical experience

 The term tarab has also been used by ethnomusicologists to indicate states of consciousness that are mystically oriented.
 Commenting on the emotion of religious trance (wajd) accompanied by music, movement or chanting, the Oxford Encyclopedia of the Islamic World writes: "For Ṣūfī Islam, both the music that acts upon the listener and the act of musical listening are considered samāʿ, as opposed to secular music, which is given various names (and is still considered capable of bringing about a certain ecstasy, or tarab)."

 Tarab strings in Indian music

-In Indian music, tarab strings are sympathetic strings of string instuments such as the sitar, sarangi, and similar instruments.
+In Indian music, tarab strings are sympathetic strings of string instruments such as the sitar, sarangi, and similar instruments.